-Korean cinema is just as abundant in genres as their western counterpart is in Hollywood, with some differences.
-Westerns, as well as Sci-fi, particularly sci-fi dealing with space exploration, are genres that have varying differences when comparing them when they are Hollywood made or from Korean cinema.
+Korean movies are just as abundant in genres as their western counterpart is in Hollywood, with some differences.
+Westerns, as well as Sci-fi, particularly sci-fi dealing with space exploration, are genres that have varying differences when comparing them when they are Hollywood made or from Korean movies.
 Each of these genres have their own history and vary in popularity.
 A broad genre like horror for instance, has numerous sub genres attached to it.
 While there is a western genre in k- movies, it is a small genre but there does seem to be a counterpart in Korean cinema for it.
 K-movies seems to constantly find different ways to show the same genre.

 ** HERE ARE DIFFERENT GENRES IN KOREAN MOVIES;

 Melodrama was the genre first adopted in Korea, and it enjoyed the greatest popularity for the longest time.
 There are three reasons for this.
 First, women were the first moviegoers in Korea.
 Even after modernization, most women, including those with jobs, did all the housework and men dominated society.
 Second, most melodramas were based on popular novels whose readers were mostly women.
 Women audiences wanted to see the fantasy stories they read in books on screen.
 Youthful romances, domestic dramas and women’s films depicting the ups and downs of women’s lives became the most popular trends.
 Third, because melodrama focuses on the story and actors more than other genres, it did not require advanced filming techniques or expensive sets.